Himanshu0508Raturi/plant_disease_project/README.md

 1. **Upload Image**: User uploads a plant leaf image through the web interface
 2. **Preprocessing**: Image is preprocessed (resized, normalized) for model input
 3. **Prediction**:  CNN model analyzes the image and predicts the disease
-4. **Results**: System displays the detected disease with confidence score and treatment recommendations
+4. **Results**: System displays the detected disease with confidence score

 ---